magento/devdocs/guides/v2.0/cloud/live/stage-prod-live.md

 For detailed information of the process, see [Starter Develop and Deploy Workflow]({{page.baseurl}}cloud/basic-information/starter-develop-deploy-workflow.html).

 ## Pro plan deployment {#pro}
-Pro comes with a large Development (Integration) environment with eight active branches and environments including `master`, Staging, and Production.
+Pro comes with a large Integration environment with eight active branches and environments including `master`, Staging, and Production.
 When you create your project, code is ready to branch, develop, and push for building and deploying your site.
-Although the Development (Integration) environment can have many branches, Staging and Production have only one branch: the deployed Git `master`.
+Although the Integration environment can have many branches, Staging and Production have only one branch: the deployed Git `master`.

 1. Create development branches from the Integration `master` branch.
 2. Develop on local: custom modules, Magento extensions, 3rd party integrations, and configurations.